Peter, Peter Pumpkin Eater

 And then he loved her very well.

-The nursery rhyme Peter, Peter Pumpkin Eater, is originally from England.
-It was published in Great Britain in the late 18th century.
-Then, in 1825 the verse was published in Boston, Massachusetts.
+The nursery rhyme Peter, Peter Pumpkin Eater originally comes from England.
+It appeared in print in the late eighteenth century, and later, in 1825, it was published in Boston, Massachusetts.

 Chastity Belt